flybywiresim/docs/docs/fbw-a32nx/feature-guides/gsxintegration/fuel.md

 ## Usage
 ![Fuel Start](../../assets/gsxintegration/gsx-fuel-start.png)

-You may notice the fuel page is slightly different, with the Play button being greyed out.
-This is because for the sake of GSX flow, you cannot begin fueling until the fuel hose is connected.
+Much of the refuelling process between the A32NX and GSX is automated; However some input is required from the user to set the fuel and initiate refuelling.

 1. Fueling
-      - The "play" button is disabled until the fuel truck has arrived, and the hose is connected.
-      - Select `Request Fueling` from the GSX Menu.
+      - To use GSX as part of the refuelling process, 'Refuel Time' should be `Real` or `Fast`.
+Selecting `Instant` will add the fuel immediately, and will not involve GSX.
+      - Ensure you have synchronised your required fuel with your SimBrief flight plan, or manually adjust the slider to set how much fuel you require.
+      - Above the slider, you will see `(Call GSX Refuel)` - you need to select `Request Refuelling` within the GSX main menu.
+Be aware that you cannot adjust the fuel slider/amount once you have clicked this.
-      - Wait for the fuel truck to arrive and connect the fuel hose.
+      - GSX will now send the fuel truck to the aircraft.
+The `(Call GSX Refuel)` will disappear during this process.
-      - Set the [fuel quantity](../flypados3/ground.md#fuel-and-de-fuel) that you desire and press the "play" button.
+      - When the fuel truck has set up and connected the fuel hose to the aircraft it will begin to load fuel into the tanks.
+Above the slider you will see `(Refuelling...)` and the 'Total Fuel' at the top of the EFB page should begin to increase until it reaches the amount you requested.
-      - You can witness outside as the fuel truck begins to re-fuel your aircraft.
+      - Once complete, `(Refuelling...)` will disappear and the fuel truck will leave.

 2. Defueling
      - Due to limitations with GSX, this is not supported.
-To defuel, disable [Fuel Sync](../flypados3/settings.md#3rd-party-options) temporarily.
+To defuel, disable [Fuel Sync](../flypados3/settings.md#3rd-party-options) temporarily and use the play button to initiate the defuelling process.